Price Qty

 A 144Hz gming monitor can display more than double the frames per second compared to a traditional 60Hz monitor.

 One of the main advantages of playing console games on a monitor instead of a TV is the improved input lag, which is the time it takes for the signal received by the display to be processed and shown on the screen.
-Televisions tend to rely heavily on filters that improve image quality when watching TV, like noise reduction and upscaling, but this takes extra time and translates into input lag.
-However, none of these features are desirable when playing console games, as image quality is largely controlled by the console and game engine.
+TVs tend to rely heavily on filters that improve image quality when watching TV, like noise reduction and upscaling, but this takes extra time and translates into input lag.
+However, none of these features are desirable when playing console games, as the console and game engine.
 Any added processing on the TV side simply adds latency.

 However, if you are into competitive gaming or want the best performance, a monitor offers the most noticeable improvement over traditional TVs.
 The rule is: the lower the input lag, the better, which is especially true for fast-paced games like shooters.